AlexIII/tcc-g15/README.md

 It is a PyQt based GUI for WMI Dell thermal control interface.

-I somewhat documented my findings on the WMI [here](#awcc-telemetry)
+I somewhat documented my findings on the WMI [here](WMI-AWCC-doc.md)

-## How to run from source
+## How to run from the source

 ```
 python3 -m pip install -r ./requirements.txt
 python3 tcc-g15.py
 ```

-## On AWCC Telemetry
+## About the AWCC telemetry

-I know, It's probably not gonna surprise anyone, giving the times we're living in, but AWCC silently sends telemetry out-of-the-box without the possibility of opting-out.
+I know it's probably not gonna surprise anyone, giving the times we're living in, but AWCC silently sends some telemetry without the possibility of opting-out.

 The telemetry is being sent to these URLs